 Ayurvedic wonder foods

 Also known as the ‘Wonder Plant’, Aloe Vera has the potential to help you inside out.
-Known for its incredible therapeutic properties and health benefits, it helps heal wounds and sunburns, softens irritable skin and cracked heels.
+Known for its incredible therapeutic properties and health benefits, it helps heal wounds and sunburns, and softens irritable skin and cracked heels.
 When consumed, it acts as a natural laxative, easing constipation, and as a coolant, preventing stomach ulcers.
 For women, it offers relief from menstrual cramps and mastitis.
 It is also rich in antioxidants.
 In fact, due to its natural properties, many fruits and vegetables are coated with Aloe Gel to prolong their shelf life and keep them fresh and free from bacteria for longer.
 As per Ayurvedic texts, Aloe Vera is also known to increase fertility and acts as an aphrodisiac.

 The Indian Gooseberry, as it is called, is also famous for being the “nectar of life”.
 You can consume it whole, as a juice, or in its powdered form.
 It is loaded with vitamin C and boasts of a tarty flavour.
-In Ayurveda, this ingredient is believed to calm the Vata, Pitta, and Khapha, but mostly the Pitta—that which affects digestion and metabolism.
+In Ayurveda, this ingredient is believed to calm the Vata, Pitta, and Khapha, but mostly the Pitta—which affects digestion and metabolism.
 A powerhouse of nutrients, it nourishes the heart and respiratory system.
 This superfood rejuvenates the body’s tissues thereby promoting youthfulness.
 Its anti-bacterial and astringent properties help with increasing immunity and reducing inflammation.
 With such impressive health benefits, Amla is worthy of a rightful place in your daily diet.

 Giloy is famously called “the root of immortality”, or Amrita in Sanskrit.
 Known for its immunity-enhancing properties, it has been at the forefront in recent times.
 This amazing root has purification properties that remove toxins from the body.
 In Ayurveda, Giloy is believed to have Deepan and Pachan properties, that is, it increases the appetite and improves digestion.
 Giloy is rich in antioxidants that prevent disease-causing germs and is anti-pyretic in nature, which means it fights fevers too, reduces recurring viral infections.
 It can be consumed as a juice, in a powdered form, or even as a kadha (decoction).